grimme-lab/qc2-teaching/doc/programming.rst

 different values.
 Within Fortran, they cannot be used as *unknowns* in an equation; only in an assignment.

-In Fortran we need to declare the type of every variable explicitly, this means that a variable is given a specific and unchanging data type like ``character``, ``integer`` or ``real``.
+In Fortran, we need to declare the type of every variable explicitly, this means that a variable is given a specific and unchanging data type like ``character``, ``integer`` or ``real``.
-For example we could write
+For example, we could write

 .. code-block:: fortran
    :caption: numbers.f90